UK tech experts · info@vividrepairs.co.uk

 The AOC 24B3QA2 takes our top spot for office use with its IPS panel offering excellent colour accuracy and wide viewing angles.
 The 24-inch size is perfect for desk work, and the 120Hz refresh rate makes everything feel smooth.
 For larger spreadsheets, consider the Q32V4's 32-inch 1440p display.

 AOC has built a solid reputation for budget displays that last.
-Most models come with a three-year warranty, and our testing shows they hold up well to daily use.
+Most models come with a three-year warranty.
 The brand focuses on value rather than premium features, which keeps prices low without sacrificing build quality.

 IPS panels (like the 24B3QA2 and Q32V4) offer better colour accuracy and viewing angles, making them ideal for office work and content creation.
 VA panels (like the 27G2ZNE and 24G15N2) provide superior contrast ratios and faster response times, which benefits gaming.
 Both technologies work well under £200.